City-of-Helsinki/kuvaselaamo/README.md

      * `ADMIN_USER_PASSWORD`, the admin user's password.
 If this is not given, a random password is generated and written into stdout when an admin user is created automatically.
      * `ADD_INITIAL_CONTENT`, bootstrap data import for divisions
-     * `HKM_PBW_*`, Bambora-related configuration.
-Used when the user is forwarded to Bambora for print payments.
+     * `HKM_PBW_*`, Visma Pay-related configuration.
+Used when the user is forwarded to Visma Pay for print payments.
      * `HKM_PRINTMOTOR_*`, Printmotor-related configuration.
 Used when ordering prints.

 2. Run `docker-compose up`